-Many social services employers must also contend with potential and actual changes in how they do business, whether through government-mandated mergers, shared services arrangements, or other large scale restructurings.
-These changes can have a significant impact on both going operations and on human resources and labour relations.
+Many social services employers must contend with potential and actual changes in how they do business, whether through government-mandated mergers, shared-services arrangements or other large-scale restructurings.
+Countless organizations within this sector provide essential services and those employers face the additional challenges of increased work loads, improper staffing, overworked employees and job vacancies.
+These challenges and changes can have a significant impact on ongoing operations as well as human resources and labour relations.

-With our extensive experience in working with clients in the social services sector, our Social Services practice group understands these challenges and is always mindful of the primacy of our clients’ service mandate – to support and protect the most vulnerable members of society.
+With our extensive experience working with clients in the social services sector, our Social Services Industry Group understands these challenges and is always mindful of the primacy of our clients’ service mandate: to support and protect the most vulnerable and marginalized members of society.

-We recognize that issues in this sector can rarely be viewed in simple “employer/employee” or “employer/union” terms – and are keenly aware of the political, cultural and socio-economic dynamics that are at work whenever legal issues arise.
-We are also mindful of the practical realities of our clients’ operations and strive to provide advice that is not only helpful, but cost-effective.
+We recognize that issues in this sector can rarely be viewed in simple “employer/employee” or “employer/union” terms—and we are keenly aware of the political, cultural and socio-economic dynamics that are at work whenever legal issues arise.
+We are mindful of the practical realities of our clients’ operations and strive to provide advice that is not only helpful, but cost-effective.

 Clients